luke-hill/setup_info/ubuntu_1804_setup.md

 ## Install ubuntu 18.04 on a Virtual Machine

+Installation instructions for installing Ubuntu 18.04 I did whilst at Citizens Advice in 2020

 Remember the installation could be tricky.
 We need the pre-requisites
 - Oracle Virtualbox (V6 seems to have more reliability than V7!)
 - Ubuntu 18.04 ISO (Latest ver)